siniradam/Spotify-PHP-SDK/readme.md

 You can get spotify authentication with this simple php library.

 Feel free to use.
 Under MIT Licence
-Do anything with öy code as long as you provide attribution back to me :)
+Do anything with my code as long as you provide attribution back to me :)

 ## Before start ##
-Dont forget to set $callbackurl value!
+Set these values in index.php;
+* $callbackurl - Must match with your callback url defined in Dev.spotify
+* clientsecret
+* clientid

 [OhShift](www.ohshiftlabs.com)